 Let’s see how to use Windows Sandbox to Create MSI Packages from Legacy Installers.
-You are going to see how Smart Package studio helps to build MSI package from this post.
+You are going to see how Smart Package studio helps to build MSI packages from this post.

 Related Post – How to Make Application Packagers Life Easier

-Windows Sandbox is a feature introduced by Microsoft in Windows 10 version 1903 that leverages Windows Containers in order to quickly and easily set up a disposable virtual machine to use for safely testing unknown executables and other purposes for which having a temporary machine is useful.
+Windows Sandbox is a feature introduced by Microsoft in Windows 10 version 1903 that leverages Windows Containers to quickly and easily set up a disposable virtual machine for safely testing unknown executables and other purposes for which having a temporary machine is useful.

 Additionally, the image for the virtual machine is dynamically generated using a differential comparison to the host operating system’s files, which means that the amount of disk space required for Windows Sandbox is significantly smaller than for typical VMs.

-Smart Package Studio has recently added support for using Windows Sandbox for capturing legacy installers to MSI as well as testing existing packages and the lack of setup required greatly speeds up the process of getting started compared to using traditional VMs!
+Smart Package Studio has recently added support for using Windows Sandbox to capture legacy installers to MSI and test existing packages.
+The lack of setup required greatly speeds up the process of getting started compared to using traditional VMs!

 A few steps need to be performed to enable Windows Sandbox:

 - You must be running Windows 10 Professional or Enterprise 1903 or newer

 - Hardware virtualization must be enabled.
 If it is not currently enabled, this can generally be done in the BIOS